 Bachelor of Science in Education – Secondary Education [7-12]

 The Secondary Education program is designed for students seeking Texas teaching certification for secondary school classrooms (grades 7-12).
 This program provides the latest methods, strategies, and tools for teaching in secondary schools.
 You will learn ways to successfully teach and engage all learners as well as gain in-depth knowledge of your selected content area.
 Secondary education majors choose from one of the following content areas: Language & Literacy, Life Science, Physical Science or Social Studies.
+Earn your master’s degree in five years with the Accelerated Master’s program, giving you an advantage in the classroom.

 “After my semester of student teaching, I can truly say I have a heart for teaching, and more specifically, a heart for high school students.
 The need for a stable role model in the lives of teenagers is more important now than ever, and I am eager and ready to take that responsibility and make a difference.”